What to do when your child feels unwell - NHS Guidelines

 CORONA VIRUS (COVID 19) SYMPTOMS

 If a child has a high temperature, new continuous cough or has lost their taste or sense of smell.
 They must stay home and get a Covid 19 test.
-If this is positive they must isolate at home for 10 days and their temperature has gone.
-If the child still shows symptoms they must stay home until a negative result is obtained.
-This must be shown to the school.
+If this is positive they must currently isolate at home for 3 days.

 If a member of your household has a temperature, new continuous cough or has lost their taste or sense of smell.
 They must get a Covid 19 test and isolate.
-All members of your household must also stay home until the result of their test is know.
-If it is negative your child can return to school.
-If it is positive then the child must stay home for 10 days and only if they are showing no symptoms can return to school.
+All members of your household may carry on with school and work as normal and do not need to currently isolate.

 If your child is ill, it’s likely to be due to one of a few minor health conditions.